Request for Proposals

 Once a topic and body of artwork is proposed as a potential exhibition, Mid-America Arts Alliance (M-AAA) conducts an internal review of the materials based on the following criteria:

 - Project Quality (Quality of content: objects and checklist; strength of exhibition concept; and qualifications of organizing institution, exhibition curator, and essayist)

-- Market Viability (Number of potential audiences, audience appeal, education and interpretation opportunities, cost, competing exhibitions)
+- Market Viability (Number of potential audiences, community appeal, education and interpretation opportunities, cost, competing exhibitions)

-- Project Logistics (Size of exhibition, installation and shipping logistics and requirements capabilities of organizing institution and exhibition curator)
+- Project Logistics (Size of exhibition, installation and shipping logistics, loan care requirements, capabilities of organizing institution and exhibition curator)